gregorbj/Archive-VisionEval/api/model_system_design.md

 The field names of the input file (other than the "Geo" and "Year" fields) can encode year and unit multiplier information in addition to the name of the data item.
 This is done by breaking the name into elements with periods (.) separating the elements as follows:

-For 'currency' data type: **Name.Year.Multiplier**
+For 'currency' data type: **Name.Year.Multiplier**.
+For example, `TotalIncome.2010.1e3` would be the field name for total income in thousands of 2010 dollars.
-For all other data types: **Name.Multiplier**
+For all other data types: **Name.Multiplier**.
+For example, `TotalDvmt.1e6` would be the field name for total daily vehicle miles traveled in millions.

 Where:
 **Name** is the dataset name.
 This must be the same as specified in the module that calls for the input data.
 **Year** is the four-digit representation of the year that the currency values are denominated for.
-For example if a currency dataset is in 2010 dollars, the Year value would be 2010'.
-The field name for a currency field must include a Year element.
+For example if a currency dataset is in 2010 dollars, the 'Year' value would be '2010'.
+The field name for a currency field must include a 'Year' element.
 **Multiplier** is an optional element which identifies the units multiplier.
 It must be expressed in scientific notation (e.g. 1e3) where the leading digit must be 1.
-This capability exists to make it easier for users to provide data inputs that may be more conviently represented with a smaller number of digits and an exponent.
+This capability exists to make it easier for users to provide data inputs that may be more conveniently represented with a smaller number of digits and an exponent.
 For example, annual VMT data for a metropolitan area or state is often represented in thousands or millions.

 The the VisionEval framework uses the year and multiplier information to convert the data to be stored in the datastore.
 All currency values are stored in base year currency units and all values are stored without exponents.